michaelmcdaniel/Authentication.SASToken/README.md

 It is recommended to use a Guid for SASToken Ids.
   - A blank Id will create a new Guid id.
-Enter SASTokenKey Id: 99333392-1132-402a-838e-b4962b05c67e Enter a short description for the SASTokens:Example Enter the Secret used to generated the SASToken signature.
+Enter SASTokenKey Id: 99333392-1132-402a-838e-b4962b05c67e Enter a short description for the SASTokens: Example Enter the Secret used to generated the SASToken signature.
   - Leave blank to generate a new secret
 Enter Secret: KBpx2E2FH/WM2hEuDr82m0OyDyscyGcvU/4Zn40AOFQ=